endfront/LayJS/about/spec.markdown

   - concat (for string)
   - fn (context `this` is the `Level`)
   - format, i18nFormat
-  - (LSON.Color) colorLighten, colorDarken, colorSaturate, colorContrast
+  - (LSON.Color) colorLighten, colorDarken, colorSaturate, colorContrast, colorAlpha
   - (these return booleans) exactly, eq, gt, lt, gte, lte, not, contains
   - (these return booleans) and, or, xor
   - (these return booleans) match (for regex)